 Before you send over anything, you need to make sure your video has certain details in place so we can deliver your music video in a timely manner.
-We’ve put together some video distribution tips for your next release to make everything go as smoothly as possible.
+To help you out, our video expert has put together some video distribution tips for your next release to make sure everything goes as smoothly as possible.
+Here’s the rundown…

 - Video should be high quality (1920 x 1080 with a high bitrate of at least 50 Mbit/sec).
 (4K is now accepted by most video streaming platforms.)

 - Video should be Pro Res .mov or .H264 .mp4.

 - You should send your distributor the highest quality version of the video you have.

 Each video platform has their own format for video delivery.
 You don’t want your video looking compressed or blurry on some sites because you submitted a low quality version to begin with. — Get it up to par at the beginning to save yourself the trouble down the line.

 Bottom line… Your video should promote your music and overall brand as an artist.
 Don’t use videos with stock footage/public domain footage.
 Your fans want to get to know YOU.
 Either way, most platforms require music videos to contain 100% original content anyway.
 Stock footage is boring.
 You aren’t.

 In addition, your video should be shot with a high quality camera, edited well, and include multiple angles.
 It should be dynamic, intriguing, and it should look professional.